sdcote/cdxlab/Reference/Components.md

 ## Core Project

+* **Contains** - ensure the value in the field contains one of the given values.
+* **Distinct** - The value of this field must not match any other instances of this field.
+* **NotEmpty** - There must be a value and it must not be an empty string or all whitespace.
+* **NotNull** - There must be a value, even if it is an empty string or all whitespace.
+* **Pattern** - Must or must not match a regular expression pattern.

 # Listeners

 CDX Listeners are notified by the Transform Engine when events occur during the run cycle.
 One or more listeners can be registered with the Transform Engine to perform processing at specific points in the process.